Harry Brautigam

-Harry Brautigam (October 29, 1948 in Bluefields, Nicaragua – May 30, 2008 in Tegucigalpa, Honduras) was a Nicaraguan economist, banker and academic.
+Harry Emil Brautigam (October 29, 1948 – May 30, 2008) was a Nicaraguan economist, banker and academic.

 Biography

-Harry Emil Brautigam, son of Harry and Lucille Brautigam, was born and raised in Bluefields, Nicaragua.
+Brautigam, son of Harry and Lucille Brautigam, was born and raised in Bluefields, Nicaragua.
 He received a bachelor's degree in Business Administration in Guadalajara, Mexico.
-Harry was then awarded a British Council Scholarship and went on to receive a postgraduate diploma in Manchester, England.
+Brautigam was awarded a British Council Scholarship and went on to receive a postgraduate diploma in Manchester, England.
 He finalized his master's degree in economics at the University of Leeds and later received a Ph.D. in agriculture economics from the University of Illinois in the United States.

-While abroad in England, he met Marilyn Gerald, whom he later married in Nicaragua in 1976.
+While in England, he met Marilyn Gerald, whom he later married in Nicaragua in 1976.

 They had their first child, Harry Emil Brautigam, in Managua, Nicaragua, in 1978.
-Soon after, they returned to the United States, where Harry accepted a position as a professor of economics at the University of Delaware.
+Soon after, they returned to the United States, where Brautigam accepted a position as a professor of economics at the University of Delaware.
 In 1981, their second child, Claire, was born.
-They moved to Boston, Massachusetts, where Harry commenced his banking career at the Bank of Boston and welcomed their last child, Anna, in 1984.
+They moved to Boston, Massachusetts, where Brautigam commenced his banking career at the Bank of Boston and welcomed their last child, Anna, in 1984.